 It’s impossible to estimate the kind of good the church could do for the world if every believer was financially healthy and spiritually mature in the area of generosity.

-The problem is, the church is hurting in this area–badly.
-According to USA Today,
+The problem is, the church is hurting in this area badly.

 I believe we, as church leaders, often underestimate the amount of financial pressure most families feel because we want to trust that people would be open about poor financial management.
 But the fact is, people are private about finances.

 And pastors, we’re not immune.
 Many pastors have a hard time teaching about money because of the personal guilt they feel about their own financial problems.

 Debt is a problem we can’t ignore any longer.
 But how do we get out from under it?

 We’ve got to commit to these eight steps and help the people in our congregations do the same.

 Pastor, this is the most difficult step of all, but it’s also the most important.
 You’ve got to make a commitment to do this, and you’ve got to lead your congregation to do so as well.
 It’s absolutely crucial.